Fade an Image In and Out on a PowerPoint Slide Using Animations

 In the Animation Pane, a green star appears beside entrance animations and a red star appears beside exit animations as follows:

-Animation pane with fade in and fade out animations in PowerPoint.
+Animation pane with fade in and fade out animations for a picture in PowerPoint.

 Subscribe to get more articles like this one